pastcompute/pico-rfm69-ook-experiments/README.md

 the bits are all exactly the same - in my case with T=14.5C and H=75, there was exactly 160 long pulses and 305 short pulses and the decoded message was identical (unsurprisingly)

-The program `apps/ook-rssi-scope` is a tool that samples and produces data that can be used to chart the RSSI over time.
+The program `apps/ook-scope` is a tool that samples and produces data that can be used to chart the RSSI over time.
 When the signal is sufficient, this should correlate with the DIO2 output.
 It is basically an implementation of the concept described FIXME.
+With some work this could be used to produce a continuous chart of RSSI and plot detections over a longer period, useful for identifying other nearby transmitters by analysing the intervals.

 ## License